alenev/izitaxi/README.md

 # LaravelVueVuexVuetifyOrdersCRUD

-## CRUD app with backend on Laravel 9 and SPA frontend on Vue/Vuex/Vuetify
+## CRUD app with backend on Laravel 9 and SPA frontend on Vue/Vuex/Vuetify.
+Optionaly connection for CRUD operation to [microsrvice on Lumen](https://github.com/alenev/LaravelVueVuexVuetifyOrdersCRUDLumenOrdersMicroservice).

 ## [demo](http://orders-crud.alenev.name)

-##### Frontend
+##### Front-end
 - This app has a paginated order table in the /orders route that displays all orders from the database order table;
+- Orders table UI realized on Vuetify material UI;
-- It is possible to edit an existing order or add a new order in the modal window;
+- Orders UI have edit existing order and create new order modal windows;
-- In the form of adding/editing orders, validation of form fields is configured;
+- In the create/edit orders form exist dynamic validation of form fields;
-- The frontend processes order data via the Vuex store and connects to the backend using axios in the Vuex store.
+- Orders data on Front-end process by the Vuex store and connects to the Back-end by axios in the Vuex store;
+- Orders UI have checkbox 'orders from microservice'.
+With this option CRUD use connection to outside API in microservice on Lumen for all CRUD operations with orders.
+Microservice and app use same DB.

-##### Backend
+##### Back-end
-- For CRUD operations of the frontend, separate REST-API points orders, orders/create, orders/update, orders/delete have been created in the backend;
+- For CRUD operations of the Front-end REST-API of Back-end has points with routes 'orders' (GET), 'orders/create' (POST), 'orders/update' (POST), 'orders/delete' (DELETE);
-- In the REST-API points, request validation is used through separately created request validation handlers;
+- REST-API points for orders in controller methods have validation is used through separately created request handlers ```app\Http\Requests\OrdersRequest.php``` and ```app\Http\Requests\DeleteRequest.php```;
+- Orders controller methods use  ```app\Repositories\OrdersRepository.php``` with Eloquent ORM as orders model;
+-  In main controller app\Http\Controllers\Controller.php created methods ```ApiResponceSuccess``` and ```ApiResponceError``` for unification API responses of controllers methods;

 ## Installation and configuration: